Calchan/kernelconfig/README.rst

 (Note. kernelconfig is a port to python of a previously privately-only released tool called genconfig.
-The latter, before it died a horrible death at 5400rpm or so, had much more advanced features than kernelconfig has right now, but these will be re-introduced progressively.
+The latter, before it died a horrible death at 5400rpm or so, had much more advanced features, but these will be re-introduced progressively.
 Error handling is currently mostly taken care of by python, so, although it won't send you off track, error messages may look a bit cryptic at times.
-This too will be improved. kernelconfig is however released now since, even in its current state, it is very functional and equally useful.)
+This too will be improved.)

 Introduction